 How much higher?
 Borrowers can expect an interest rate to be 1- to -1.5-percent higher for someone with excellent credit scores and 2-3-percent for borrowers with scores below 680.

-Did you know that 10% down bank statement loans are available for purchase and refinance transactions with very good credit scores of 740 or higher and 6 months of reserves.
+Did you know that 10% down bank statement loans are available for purchase and refinance transactions for those with very good credit scores of 740 or higher and 6 months of reserves.